AUDIT COMMITTEE CHARTER

 12. Prior to filing with the SEC meet, review and discuss with management, the internal auditors and the independent auditor the Company’s Annual Report on Form 10-K and Quarterly Reports on Form 10-Q, including:

-(a) annual audited financial statements and quarterly financial statements, including an analysis of the independent auditor’s judgment as to the quality of the Company’s critical accounting policies, applied in conjunction with the preparation of the financial statements;
+(a) annual audited financial statements and quarterly financial statements, including analyses of any critical audit matters identified by the independent auditor with respect to the Company's Annual Report on Form 10-K and the independent auditor’s judgment as to the quality of the Company’s critical accounting policies, applied in conjunction with the preparation of the financial statements;

 (b) the Company’s disclosures under “Management’s Discussion and Analysis of Financial Condition and Results of Operations,” including accounting policies that may be regarded as critical;